 Organizational Structure and Services

 The Salvation Army operates under a hierarchical structure modeled after the military, with ranks of commanding officers in charge of service members organized in local units.
 This formal chain of command allows for effective coordination and implementation of its mission.
-One of the Salvation Army’s primary objectives is to alleviate poverty and meet the basic needs of individuals and families.
+One of the Salvation Army’s primary objectives is to provide relief of poverty and meet the basic and immediate needs of individuals and families.
 At the core of its operations are a set of fundamental principles, including the belief in the dignity and worth of every individual and the importance of providing assistance without discrimination.

 Through its social services and community programs, the organization provides essential support to vulnerable populations.
 The Salvation Army is deeply committed to addressing homelessness and housing insecurity.
 They offer shelters, transitional housing, and assistance programs to help individuals find stability.
 They recognized that addiction and substance abuse are often prevalent in populations that struggle with the effects of poverty.
 As a result, the organization provides comprehensive substance abuse and addiction rehabilitation programs.
 These empowered individuals to get out of precarious circumstances and live more stable lives.

 Disaster relief and emergency response efforts are also a component of the Salvation Army’s work.
-During times of crisis, the organization mobilizes its resources and volunteers to provide immediate aid, including food, shelter, and emotional support, to those affected by natural disasters or emergencies.
+During times of crisis, the organization mobilizes its resources and volunteers to provide immediate relief, including food, shelter, and emotional support, to those affected by natural disasters or emergencies.
+As an international movement, the Salvation Army tries to meet the needs of each of its communities.

 Religious Beliefs and Spiritual Outreach